 - Barbara Sahli- Educator and Project Developer, Muslim Youth Voices

 - Peggy Stevens- Founder, Kids4Peace Boston; Vice President for Programs, K4PB Board of Directors

-For more information contact Sindy Wayne, Kids4Peace Boston Executive Director, firstname.lastname@example.org
+For more information or to support our work, contact Sindy Wayne, Kids4Peace Boston Executive Director, firstname.lastname@example.org